-Do you love wild foraging on British canals?
+Unearth your wild foraging skills on British canals

 Amongst the Blackberries, the Common Hawthorn is forgotten.
 But what can you make from the thorny Haw?

 Canal hedgerows brim with life on Britain’s canals, with nesting bird’s song from early Spring, throughout the long and lazy hot summer, and then to autumn’s end.
 Wild foraging on British canals is common, those seen plucking high, plump blackberries in Autumn, along the hedgerows.
 Yet few pick the Mayflower- conservatively named the Common Hawthorn, abundant in Spring, with delicate, small, hairy white but tinged pink, five petaled clusters of blossoms; a sweet bouquet!